byronka/minum/docs/quick_start.md

 ```

 * Add a new path - have it serve content from /hello
-* (After making this change, stop the running server and rerun the startup command)
+* (After making this change, stop the running server with ctrl+c and rerun `./mvnw compile exec:java`)

 ```java
 public class Main {